How does Books@Work work?

 To bridge physical distance in any of the contexts above.

 "You will learn how others around you think and process information."

 A Few Stories

-When one group in an urban hospital read Milan Kundera’s The Book of Laughter and Forgetting, they were confronted with a historical context they had never heard of before.
+When one group in an urban hospital read Milan Kundera’s The Book of Laughter and Forgetting, they were confronted with an unfamiliar historical context.
 “I’ll always remember the professor telling us ‘the victors write the history.’
 That’s why we’d never heard these stories before.”
 The phrase stayed with her long after the seminar ended and changed her thinking about current events.
 She’s more inclined to watch the news now – and to seek out different sources on the same story.

 Books@Work programs reinvigorate participants’ love of learning and pursuit of educational goals.
-After participating in a program with an executive team for many months, one administrative assistant returned to college to take a course.
+After participating in an ongoing program with an executive team, one administrative assistant returned to college.
 “She felt like she could pursue more.
 Now she edits my public writing,” the company president told us.
-He was impressed by her initiative – as well as by the fact that she felt comfortable sharing her learning with him, even if it happened to be in red pen!
+He was impressed by her initiative – as well as by the fact that she felt comfortable sharing her learning with him, even in red pen!